-Serving people with hearing loss in Portland for 15 years.
+Serving people with hearing loss in Portland for 18 years.
 Hearing Health began September 2011.
-Shortly after opening, during a weak economy, we quickly became known as a premium hearing aid provider in Portland, with more 5 Star Reviews online than all other sources.
+During a weak economy, we quickly became known as a premium hearing aid provider in Portland, with more 5 Star Reviews online than all other sources.
 This happened simply because we love our clients.
 We love the privilege we're given to restore their hearing and contribute to the quality of their lives.
 And, we will NOT cut corners.
 We follow all recommended practices and protocols.
 Our new clients, who've been to other providers, frequently tell us our evaluations are more comprehensive, and we take the time to share and explain the results.
 Our fitting practices are the most complete, utilizing state of the art REAL EAR Measurement.
 And, we support our clients in completing Auditory Rehab/Brain Training programs like LACE, Read My Quips, Earena and Lumosity so they experience the best quality of life possible.
 We don't stop at simply providing hearing aids.
 We provide all the necessary education and support so that everyone in our client's lives benefit and is delighted with the renewed aliveness and engagement they experience in our clients.

 Quite simply, it is damaged hair cells (cillia) in the cochlea (inner ear).
 The most common way this occurs is forceful sounds cause those hair cells to get whipped about so...
 Read more